«Thoroughbreds» an experience that pushes the imagination

 Thoroughbreds (2017)

-Review by Laith Tamimi
+Original Review by Laith Tamimi

 The French poet Charles Baudelaire says: "Whoever looks outside through an open window sees much less than a person who looks at a closed window."
 French director Georges Franju explains: "If you look through an open window, you will see what's outside.
 But if you look through a closed window you will imagine everything."